misea/find-masto-folks/README.md

 ## Are you planning to add more academic disciplines?

-Yes, assuming people approve, I'd like to do that right after I allow people to add and update their own information.
+Yes, assuming people approve.
+Contact me if you have an existing list to add, or if you want to add a new discipline.

 ## Who built this?